 DSWD staff

 Communications.
 Explaining clearly to the public and the policy makers the need for and objectives of certain interventions will encourage the legitimacy of the scheme, increase public support, and contribute to effective coverage and access to benefits (Lavers and Hickey 2021).
 Communication to policy makers builds consensus through a continuous, two-way flow of information among stakeholder groups.
-Communications inform people, mitigate risks, manage expectations, build public support for reforms, and instill public trust and transparency and ensures continuing improvement of a cash transfer program over time.
+Communications can inform people, mitigate risks, manage expectations, build public support for reforms, and instill public trust and transparency and ensures continuing improvement of a cash transfer program over time.

 Communicating information can be done through various channels.
 These include consultations, social media, the news media, and community meetings.
 The type of dissemination channel is decided based on analyses of how different groups receive information and which information sources they trust.